Regulatory intelligence · case study

 Obligation affected

-The deferral touches three tracked obligations — the transparency content-marking duty and both high-risk tracks.
-Each keeps its formally applicable date until the amending regulation is adopted; see the full entries, sources and changelogs on AI Act deadlines.
+The deferral touches three tracked obligations — the Article 50(2) content-marking carve-out and both high-risk tracks.
+The amended dates are now binding; see the full entries, source and changelogs on AI Act deadlines.

 Art.
 50